eddietapia/reservations/README.md

 - Giving restaurants ability to customize their hours at the day level.
 - Custom error codes
-  - Right now just defaulted to custom http error codes, but in practice, we'd want more specific error codes so we can monitor and handle them more effectively.
+  - Right now just defaulted to standard http error codes, but in practice, we'd want more specific error codes so we can monitor and handle them more effectively.

 ## Database Schema